prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 ```

-> Note you need `jsonnet` (`go get github.com/google/go-jsonnet/jsonnet`) and `gojsontoyaml` (`go get github.com/brancz/gojsontoyaml`) installed.
+> Note you need `jsonnet` (`go get github.com/google/go-jsonnet/jsonnet`) and `gojsontoyaml` (`go get github.com/brancz/gojsontoyaml`) installed to run `build.sh`.
 If you just want json output, not yaml, then you can skip the pipe and everything afterwards.

-This script reads each key of the generated json and uses that as the file name, and writes the value of that key to that file.
+This script runs the jsonnet code, then reads each key of the generated json and uses that as the file name, and writes the value of that key to that file, and converts each json manifest to yaml.

 ### Containerized Installing and Compiling